These are the best pre-Black Friday deals on AirPods right now

+Update, Nov.
+1: The AirPods Pro are currently available for $195 at Woot, which is $5 less than on Amazon but $5 more than their all-time best price at Woot earlier this year.

-The new iPhones were unveiled earlier this month, and -- for the first time -- they don't include headphones in the box.
-It's a good thing, then, that Apple's AirPod true wireless earbuds have never been more affordable.
-No, we're not talking about the price you'll pay for these headphones at the Apple Store: Those are stuck at $159 for the standard AirPods, $199 for the AirPods with wireless charging case and $249 for the AirPods Pro with active noise cancellation and better sound quality.
-But shop around, and you'll find much better prices across the board: We saw the regular AirPods dip to $115 during Prime Day sales, and the AirPods Pro drop to $200.
+The new iPhones debuted earlier this month, and surprise: for the first time ever, they don't come with headphones in the box.
+No one said it was a fun surprise.
+Anyway, the good news is that Apple's AirPod true wireless earbuds have never been more affordable.
+No, we're not talking about the price you'll pay for these headphones at the Apple Store: Those are stuck at $159 for the standard AirPods, $199 for the AirPods with wireless charging case and $249 for the AirPods Pro with better sound quality and active noise cancellation.
+But shop around, and you'll find much better prices across the board: We saw the AirPods Pro drop to $200 and the regular AirPods dip to $115 during Prime Day sales.

 AirPod Pricing 2020